TeamSynergy/SynergyTube-deprec/README.md

 ### Step-by-Step

+0. Download the master-branch as a [tarball](https://github.com/TeamSynergy/SynergyTube/archive/master.zip) or clone it with your native git-client
 1. **_Don't_** leave the socket_server folder accessible from the web.
 Copy it to a seperate folder (eg. /var/nodejs/synergy) and execute it from over there.
 2. If you intend to use MySQL as the DBMS of your choice just use backend-script this ships with.
 If you want to use another one just have a look at [/socket-server/mysql_backend.js](https://github.com/screeny05/synergyTube/blob/master/socket_server/mysql_backend.js) and create your own one in the same pattern or look arround the web for your database system.
 3. (shouldn't be needed as of 0.4) Go To your /require in your WebPage-Directory and configure the "config.inc.php" file to your needs.